MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-isv-certification.md

 ---
 title: Surface Laptop Studio ISV-tested/certified apps
-description: This article lists applications that have been tested/certified by ISVs for Surface Laptop Studio. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article lists professional applications that have been tested/certified by ISVs and Microsoft for Surface Laptop Studio. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium